atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 To make use of this mechanism, the additional files need to be available as part of a Kubernetes volume.
 Options here include putting them into the `shared-home` volume that's [required as part of the prerequisites](PREREQUISITES.md#configure-a-shared-home-volume).
-Alternatively, you can create a custom volume `PV` for them, as long as it has `ReadOnlyMany` capability.
+Alternatively, you can create a custom `PersistenVolume` for them, as long as it has `ReadOnlyMany` capability.

 !!!info "Custom volumes for loading libraries"